UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 This is a little tricky because we first specify the dataframe `df` and within its square brackets, we specify the column attempting to be filtered from the dataframe with `df['protein']` followed by the condition.

-The code can be translated essentially to “select the rows of the dataframe where the dataframe protein value is greater than 4”.
+The code can be translated to “select the rows from the dataframe `df` where the dataframe protein value is greater than 4”.

 We can see from the output of this code that all the values from the protein column are above 4.